 Disinfection with UV light is a promising option.
-One company that seems to be coming out on top here is Cleanbox.
+One company that seems to be coming out on top is Cleanbox.
 The company notes a 99.999% kill rate on contagions with the whole process taking less than a minute.
 The Cleanbox comes with a water repellant spray which is applied to the foam interface and any fabric pieces of each VR headset.

-Google Cardboard and Mobile Phones
+Headset Hygiene: Google Cardboard and Mobile Phones

 The use of employee’s own mobile phones is an option.
-The advantage ,of course, is that employees are not sharing gear.
+The advantage, of course, is that employees are not sharing gear.
 The costs of cardboard headsets make the numbers workable.
 Experiences could be viewed using cardboard or an optimized mobile experience (no headset required).
-The experience is more basic – the graphics aren’t as great and you can’t pick up and interact with objects but you will still enjoy some of the benefits of using VR for training (it can be more engaging and fun than tick the box powerpoint presentations)!
+The experience is more basic – the graphics aren’t as great and you can’t pick up and interact with objects but you will still enjoy some of the benefits of using VR for training (it can be more engaging and fun than tick the box of Powerpoint presentations)!
 What’s more, managers can still easily measure their staff’s performance and identify key areas for improvement.
 Your VR training provider will need to offer solutions that are compatible with mobile phone use.

-With some thought and planning, VR is still a safe training option
+With some thought and planning, VR is still a safe training option.

 Many of the ideas presented in this article probably should have been top of mind for all of us when VR became more mainstream.
 The introduction of COVID-19 has certainly heightened our awareness around proper hygiene practices for shared equipment at the workplace.
 With a solid and consistent plan in place, VR is a viable option for safe and effective workplace training.